Workplace Retaliation Lawyer in Allentown, PA

 The ADA prohibits not only retaliation, but also “interference” with ADA rights.
 Interference is a broader concept than retaliation.
 Under the ADA, it is illegal to coerce, intimidate, threaten, or otherwise interfere with a person’s exercise of their ADA rights.
 Examples of interference include:

-• Coercing an person to relinquish or forgo an accommodation to which he or she is entitled
+- Coercing a person to relinquish or forgo an accommodation to which he or she is entitled

-Critically, a threat does not have to be carried out in order to violate the ADA interference provision.
+Critically, a threat need not be carried out to violate the ADA interference provision.
 Moreover, you do not actually have to be deterred from exercising or enjoying ADA rights in order for the interference to be actionable.

 All retaliation victims must file their claims with the EEOC or the PHRC before going to court.
 This is called “exhausting administrative remedies.”
 The FMLA does not require you to file these claims, however.